A $400+ Value

 The precision of the laser does more than remove infected tissue – it also encourages cellular regeneration and the reattachment of the gum to the tooth’s surface.
 This process helps stimulate new bone growth, improving the overall health and stability of the tooth structure.

-The laser interacts with the gum tissue and removes bacteria and diseased tissues from the mouth. healthy gum tissue remains intact and is not affected by the laser.
+The laser interacts with the gum tissue and removes bacteria and diseased tissues from the mouth.
+Healthy gum tissue remains intact and is not affected by the laser.

 Once the laser has been applied, the formation of blood clots will occur.
-The blood clots help speed up the healing process and allow the gum tissue to re-attach to your teeth.
+The blood clots help speed up the healing process and allow the gum tissue to reattach to your teeth.
 No stitches are necessary.

 The laser promotes healing by cleaning off your oral tissues and bone.
 The healing process is relatively quick, taking approximately one week to heal and regenerate gum tissue.